Alexander Garcia

 /* OAuth 2.0 Token Exchange (/token) with PKCE */ // User lands on a callback URL that has `state` and `code` window.location = `<client-url>/callback/ ?code=319311a3bb3f13f98f8f3ace3fa23j &state=982407f7db5a35f6bd8bdcd83264476ce1d2f7d170246dbbcb7086b4`; const savedLocalStorageState = localStorage.getItem("state"); const queryParameterState = new URL(window.location).searchParams.get("state"); /* Compare state saved in LocalStorage (during initial `/authorize`) with the `/callback/?state=<should_be_same_state> */ if (savedLocalStorageState === queryParameterState) { // if state matches, request code for an access token const url = ` <authorization-server-url>/token/ ?client_id=client_requesting_auth &grant_type=authorization_code &code=319311a3bb3f13f98f8f3ace3fa23j &code_verifier=175618f6eb0acc38891b3037b37df7de20f901ade08ad9124804... `; const response = await fetch(url); // request for token const data = await response.json(); // keep access tokens SECURE! } else { throw new Error("state did not match request"); }

-Client Authentication Private Key JWT, also known as OAuth JWT, allows clients to authenticate with the authorization server using a private key.
-This method is typically used by server-side applications that require high levels of security.
+Client Authentication Private Key JWT, also known as OAuth JWT, allows clients to authenticate with the authorization server using a private key instead of a shared client_secret.
+This method is typically used by server-side applications that require high levels of security — think backend services calling other backend services with no human involved.

-To use OAuth JWT, the client application generates a private/public key pair.
-The client application sends a request to the authorization server to register the public key.
-When the client application requests an access token, it signs the request with its private key.
+To use Private Key JWT, the client application generates a private/public key pair.
+The client registers the public key with the authorization server (usually during initial setup).
+When the client needs an access token, it creates a JWT with specific claims (iss, sub, aud, iat, exp), signs it with its private key, and sends it to the token endpoint.
 The authorization server verifies the signature using the registered public key and responds with an access token.

 | Encryption | Symmetric usually (HMAC) SHA-256 | Asymmetric (RSA Signature) usually with SHA-256 |